tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_getting_the_source.md

 path1: /nativelibraryapis.html
 ---

-In order to understand documentation for Java APIs, it helps to have a context of some sort.
+To understand the documentation for Java APIs, it helps to see the context of what the documentation describes.
 As such, I created a simple little Java application (called [sample-java-project](https://github.com/tomjoht/sample-java-project)) to demonstrate how the various tags get rendered into the Javadoc.

 {% if site.format == "web" %}
 * TOC